DOD-101/igneous-md/docs.md

 1. Make sure you have `webkit2gtk` installed on your system.
 You also need to install the `segoe-ui`-font and `apple-emoji`s for the GitHub style.

-2. Create the config directory at `~/.config/igneous-md/`

-3. Copy the contents of `example/` to your config directory

-4. Find a markdown file you want to view and run `igneous-md --path path/to/file.md`
+2. Find a markdown file you want to view and run `igneous-md path/to/file.md`

 ## Configuration